mihaMaks/word_selection/readme.md

 After discussion with my mentor we decided to use words that were both in *pretrained fasttext model vocabulary* and in *https://huggingface.co/datasets/cjvt/sloleks* table

-- file: pret_ft_words.txt contain all nouns and verbs from pretrained fasttext model vocabulary
+- pret_ft_words.txt: contains all nouns and verbs from pretrained fasttext model vocabulary
-- file: checked_words_3.txt is final data from witch selection will be/was made (verbs:nouns ratio == 1:3)
+- checked_words_3.txt: final data from witch selection will be/was made (verbs:nouns ratio == 1:3)

 ## Selection codes: